 During disassembly and cleaning of any component, inspect all parts thoroughly and replace any worn or damaged part immediately.
 When a part needs replacing, it is mandatory that the new part needs to be made of materials that will withstand the corrosive action of the gas being handled.
 Failure to use proper replacement parts as supplied by Severn Trent Services can result in bodily injury.
 Only Severn Trent Services replacement parts, manufactured from materials selected for their proper corrosion-resistance properties, must be used.
-The use of third party parts voids all warranties.
 Factory approved parts are available from the supplier.
 When ordering parts, always note the complete model and serial number of the gas dispensing system as well as the gas service in which it is being used.
 If desired, the equipment in need of repair may be returned to Severn Trent Services, 3000 Advance Lane, Colmar, PA 18915 for servicing or complete overhaul.